Inbound Calls

 Web Call Test

-The fastest way to test is the built-in web call feature:
+The fastest way to test is the built-in web call feature:- Open your voice agent in the dashboard.

 - Click Test Call.